AppImageCrafters/appimage-demo-qt5/README.md

 # appimage-demo-qt5

-Qt5 demo project for AppImage creation demonstrations
+Simple Qt5 project to demonstrate how to pack a Qt5 application as an AppImage using appimage-builder and GithubActions